viamrobotics/docs/docs/getting-started/high-level-overview.md

 type: "docs"
 description: "A high-level overview of Viam."
 ---

+Viam's goal is to make it easy to take a robotics idea from paper, to prototype, to production, to scale.

+That includes making it easy to configure hardware, test hardware prototypes, write production code, deploy, and add features.

 ## Basics
 Viam runs on your robot and the cloud.

-Everything that runs on your robot is open source and is availble at http://github.com/viamrobotics
+Everything that runs on your robot is open source and is available at http://github.com/viamrobotics

-We reccomend using our cloud app to configure, manage, and control your robots at http://app.viam.com/
+We recommend using our cloud app to configure, manage, and control your robots at http://app.viam.com/

 A robot's configuration lives in the cloud.
 The configuration is a description of the hardware and higher level software services.
 For example how a motor is connected to a Raspberry PI, or what maching learning models you want to use for classification.

 On the robot, a single viam process, called _viam-server_ runs, and is responsible for:
 - keeping the configuration up to date